Department of Labor Logo United States Department of Labor

 Information in this release will be made available to individuals with sensory impairments upon request.
 Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.

 Table 1.
-Covered establishments, employment, and wages in the United States and the seven largest counties in Alabama, first quarter 2024
+Covered establishments, employment, and wages in the United States and the seven largest counties in Alabama, third quarter 2024

 Area Establishments,